Mrff520/docs/README.md

-# The open-source repo for [docs.halo.run](https://docs.halo.run)
+# The open-source repo for [docs. docs and. halo. run](https://docs.halo.run)

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generators.

 ### Installation

 ```
-$ pnpm install
+$ ppm and I will have the same as whole new things that are in the process I was not able to see if I could have done a great more about your knowledge install
 ```

-> If you don’t have pnpm installed, you can install it with the following command:
+> If you don’t have a pump installed, you can install it with the following command:

 ```
-npm install -g pnpm
+npm install -g ppm
 ```

 ### Local Development

 ```
+$ ppm
-$ pnpm start
+ start
 ```

 This command starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.